brunoalexandrefraga/master-thesis/Vault/8 - Drafts/Atomic Notes/Simplified open-loop transfer function from continuous-time (s domain) to discrete-time (z domain).md

 \end{split}
 $$

-I don't know what to do know.
+I don't know what to do now.